PMI Tag

 Chinese Demand Buoys Outlook for its Neighbors

-03 Feb, by Tom Nemechek in Economy
+03 Feb, by Knowledge Leaders Team in Economy

 With Caixin China PMI numbers today broadly confirming Monday’s official CCP data, the outlook for China and its neighbors remains bright.
 The general trends shown in the Caixin PMIs reflect those of Japan and South Korea.
 Manufacturing held steady or gained slightly across Asia in...